-Any person can petition the Historic Preservation Commission for the designation of a site.
+Any resident of the City of Milwaukee or the building's owner can petition the Historic Preservation Commission for the designation of a site.

 Follow the steps below to apply for historic designation of a site or district:

-To apply for designation of a site or structure, fill out a Historic Site Designation Application.
-To apply for designation of district or other defined area, fill out a Historic District Designation Application (and refer to intrusctions for this application if needed).
+To apply for designation of a site or structure, fill out a Historic Site Designation Application (Word - PDF).
+To apply for designation of district or other defined area, fill out a Historic District Designation Application (Word - PDF) (and refer to instructions for this application if needed).

 Once submitted, applications are reviewed by the staff for completeness and accuracy before being scheduled for presentation to the Commission.